dotnetdreamer/universal-zone/README.md

 }
 ```

-NOw add `UniversalZoneModule` and `DbModule` in your root `AppModule` imports.
+Now add `UniversalZoneModule` and `DbModule` in your root `AppModule` imports.
 Provide your own implementation of schema.

 ```
 function initializeDb(schemaSvc: SchemaService) {